 Archive of Destruction

-to create an ‘archive’ of sorts, made up of suspect categories, open-ended artworks and wrong-footed journeys.
+I've created an ‘archive’ of sorts, made up of suspect categories, open-ended artworks and wrong-footed journeys.
 Spanning a hundred years and many continents, the artworks tell cumulative stories of vulnerability, desperation, playfulness and bombast.
 Together, they forge an argument that a public artwork is never finished; it is in a continual state of flux according to the political, environmental, social context in which it is located.
-We'll launch the project in 2021 with a website, commissioned texts, a series of online events and a publication.
+The project was launched in June 2021 with a website, commissioned texts, a series of online events and a publication.

 I've organised, and taken part in, a number of events and symposia on the subject over the last ten years including ones with the V&A, Flat Time House, TAAK (with James Beckett in Amsterdam) and University of Essex.